 The amount of rainfall that runs off a barn roof is substantial.
 One inch of rainfall produces 416 gallons of water per 1,000 square feet of roof area.
 The rush of water from a roof is capable of washing out foundations, damaging equipment, and creating gullies that threaten the safety of people and livestock.
 Rainwater flowing unimpeded from a roof moves large amounts of soil, manure and other contaminants into waterways, and threatens wildlife habitat and drinking water supplies.

-Rainwater runs from the roof into gutters and empties via downspouts into a roof washer (a filter that prevents bulk contaminants like dirt, bird droppings, leaves, twigs and nuts from entering the tank).
+Rainwater runs from the roof into gutters and empties via downspouts into a roof washer (a filter that prevents bulk contaminants like dirt, bird droppings, leaves, twigs and nuts from entering the tank, people can also use gutter guards such as these from mastershieldatl to keep their gutters cleaner as well as minimize contaminants before the water reaches the filter).
 The filtered rainwater flows into the storage tank, which is often installed underground to prevent freezing or above ground in areas with milder winters.
 A pump takes water from the storage tank for uses like dust control, pad washing, and pasture irrigation.

 Water collected for livestock to drink would need additional filtering and treatment to remove pathogens.
 An overflow pipe from the storage tank allows excess water to drain away in a controlled and less damaging way.